 I turned to the mahogany bookshelves that lined the walls.
 Clearly visible dust had settled over the nearest books.
 So, I wasn’t going to win any Good Housekeeping Seals of Approval for my housework.
 Who really cared?

 And there, on the bottom shelf, were the bags of runes.
-The jade ones that I had promised Clara, but other sets as well – one carved out of wood, another cast in sturdy clay.
-The jade runes were held in a silk bag, its delicate embroidery hinting of some Chinese ancestry.
+The jade ones I’d promised Clara, but I owned other sets as well—one carved out of wood, another cast in sturdy clay.
+The jade runes were held in a silk bag, its delicate embroidery hinting at Chinese ancestry.

 I found the bag exactly where I’d left it months before.
 The brilliant red stitches were a bit dulled with dust but that would be easy enough to brush away.
 Clara would never know the difference.

-I clutched the sack.
-I expected to feel the runes shift inside.
-I expected to hear the jade squares click against each other, a familiar clacking sound like oversized mahjong tiles.
-I expected to see the faintest hard-lined bulges against the delicate silk fabric.
+I clutched the sack, expecting to feel the runes shift inside.
+I should hear the jade squares click against each other, a familiar clacking sound like oversized mahjong tiles.
+The hard lines of carved stone should bulge against the delicate silk fabric.